morris-lab/CellOracle/docs/tutorials/index.rst

    networkanalysis

-in silico Gene perturbation with GRNs
+in silico gene perturbation with GRNs
 -------------------------------------

 .. toctree::